 If you’re looking for some added culture on your next cinema trip, pay a visit to the Lighthouse in Poole.
 Recently refurbished, the Lighthouse is a performing arts centre, as well as being the home of the Bournemouth Symphony Orchestra.
 You can check out one of the contemporary, independent or classic films on show at the cinema, or watch one of the live theatre shows which include celebrity stand-up comedy performances, musical Christmas numbers and more.

 The Lighthouse is just a seven-minute walk from Poole station.

-From immersive VR centres to fun-filled bowling alleys, there are so many entertaining indoor activities across the south west.
+From immersive VR centres to fun-filled bowling alleys, there are so many entertaining indoor activities across the South West.
 Explore our flexible range of ticket types to find the right one for your journey.
-Make the most of cheap train tickets to your chosen indoor activity by going off-peak, and those with a Railcard could save even more.
+Make the most of cheap train tickets to your chosen indoor activity by going off-peak, and those with a Railcard or travelling in a group could save even more.